 While not all businesses offer services and products, these features are available and should be optimized.

-In the Services section, start by adding category titles that are pre-set by Google.
+In the Services section, start by adding category titles that Google pre-sets.
 Once a category is set, you can add customized services under the pre-set category.
 It’s important to group similar services together.
 This will help Google understand what keywords are related.

 Take a minute to check out the SMA Marketing GBP.
 The custom services mirror the website page dropdown menus.
-One challenge with this feature is the 80 characters limit.
+One challenge with this feature is the 80-character limit.
 Keep summaries short and to the point.

 Product pages feature content differently than services and need to be used properly.

 When setting up the Products page, start by creating a Collection.
-In this example, the Collection is the Ultimate Smile Design (the name of the company) Dental Procedures.
-Then within each Collection, add Products.
+In this example, the Collection is the SMA Marketing (the name of the company) Products.
+Then, within each Collection, add Products.
 They are the sub-categories featured here with a title, image, and explanation.
-The first sub-category is Cosmetic Dentistry.

 Up to 1,000 characters are allowed to describe the product.
 This is a great opportunity to include a link for a customer back to the business website to read a web page or to complete a purchase.